Yuvarathnaa: Casting

 On 1 December 2018, the team hosted auditions for budding actors and actresses to feature in the film.
 The makers reported that around 200 new talents were auditioned and shortlisted.
 Initially, Tamannaah was set to play the female lead, which would have been her full-fledged Kannada debut after appearing in item numbers in Jaguar (2016) and K.G.F: Chapter 1 (2019); however it was later reported that Tamil actress Sayyeshaa was confirmed for the role.
 Dhananjay and Vasishta N. Simha were roped in for the film, appearing in negative roles.
 Arun Gowda was reported to be cast in the film.
-Veteran Tamil actress Raadhika Sarathkumar joined the cast in March 2019, marking her comeback in Kannada film industry after 32 years.
+Veteran Tamil actress Radhika Sarathkumar joined the cast in March 2019, marking her comeback in Kannada film industry after 32 years.
 Her last appearance in a Kannada film was in the 1987 film Sathyam Shivam Sundaram; however, she did not appear in the final cut of the film.
 Boman Irani was reported to play a pivotal role in the film, making his debut in Kannada.

 Prominent filmmaker Bhagavan made his acting debut in the film, alongside bodybuilder Mamatha Sanathkumar who made her Kannada debut.
 Triveni Rao confirmed her presence in the film in June 2019.
 In July 2019, Prakash Raj and Diganth joined the film's cast.
 Diganth's role was revealed to be a deputy commissioner in the film.
 The very same month, Sonu Gowda also joined the cast of the film.
 On 9 December 2019, Pavan, son of Kannada filmmaker Narayan, joined the sets of the film.

 Composer V. Harikrishna opted out of the project citing schedule conflicts and was replaced by Thaman S as the music director.
 Dhilip Subbarayan, who choreographed the action sequences in Saaho (2019), was roped in as the action director.